Bachelor of Science in Physics – PHYS Associate Degree for Transfer Roadmap

 Students proficient in computer programming may substitute upper division units in astronomy, mathematics, or physics, subject to department chair’s approval.
 PHYS 325, offered in spring semesters, is a recommended substitute.

 To Do at SF State:

-- Upper division GE (9 units): If necessary, specific choices can be made to satisfy the US History and Government requirements and UD-C and UD-D at the same time.
-See notes.
+- Upper-Division GE (9 units): Courses may satisfy the US History or US/CA Government requirements, and UD-C or UD-D at the same time, if approved for multiple areas.

 - Students entering the major with the AS-T in Physics are not required to fulfill SF State Studies or Complementary Studies requirements.